The Complete Greece Packing List for Your Summer Trip

 European Travel Adapter – I would recommend bringing at least two so that you can charge phone and camera at the same time.

 Underwater Camera (GoPro)

 Books/Podcasts – Soooo, I’m incredibly jealous of you if you can read on any method of transportation and not get motion sick.
 Sadly, I can’t, so instead, I have been getting really REALLY into podcasts.
-Some of my favorites are How I Built This, Masters of Scale, Couples Therapy, Views, and of course, Serial.
+Some of my favorites are How I Built This, Masters of Scale, Amateur Traveler, To Live and Die in LA, and of course, Serial.
 Podcasts have seriously saved me on long bus rides and flights.
 Just make sure to download while on wifi if you don’t have data while in Greece!

 – Travelon Anti-theft Signature Slim Backpack This travel backpack was a savior on my 3-month Europe trip.
 I have lower back issues and this backpack helped disperse the weight evenly as opposed to a typical crossbody bag.
 Plus, I was in cities like Barcelona and did not need to worry about pickpocketing because of the anti-theft features.